unknownaloy/ellis_weather/README.md

 [Download Ellis Weather App](https://github.com/unknownaloy/ellis_weather/raw/master/apk/ellis_weather_app.apk)

 After installing the app, launch the app from your app drawer.
 Ensure to give the app access to read your current location.

 **Note:** The location permission is just to get your current location data to enable the app provide you with an accurate weather information.

-If any issues is observed, please endeavour to open up an issue with the problem
+If any issues is observed, please endeavour to open up an issue with the problem.